Saturday Night Live season 10: Cast

-During the previous season, Eddie Murphy left the show mid season.
-Because of Murphy's departure Joe Piscopo also left the show because he did not want to do it without Murphy.
+During the previous season, Eddie Murphy left midseason.
+Joe Piscopo also left the show because he did not want to do it without Murphy.
 Dick Ebersol fired Robin Duke, Brad Hall and Tim Kazurinsky.

-Ebersol then wanted to blow up the show by adding seasoned comedians instead of newcomers.
-He hired Billy Crystal (who hosted twice in season9 and was originally set to appear in SNL's first episode), Christopher Guest (a frequent contributor to The National Lampoon Radio Hour in the early 1970s), Rich Hall (best known for his work on "Not Necessarily the News" and the early 1980s ABC sketch show "Fridays"), Harry Shearer (who was a cast member on SNL in season 5), Martin Short (from "SCTV") and New Zealander Pamela Stephenson (from "Not The Nine O'Clock News").
+Ebersol and head writer Bob Tischler then wanted to "blow up" the show by adding seasoned comedians instead of newcomers.
+He hired Billy Crystal (who hosted twice in season 9 and was originally set to appear in SNL's first episode), Christopher Guest (a frequent contributor to The National Lampoon Radio Hour in the early 1970s), Rich Hall (best known for his work on Not Necessarily the News and the early 1980s ABC sketch show Fridays), Harry Shearer (who was a cast member on SNL in season 5), Martin Short (from SCTV) and New Zealander Pamela Stephenson (from Not the Nine O'Clock News).
+Stephenson beat out Geena Davis and Andrea Martin for the spot.
 Christopher Guest became the anchor of Saturday Night News.
-All of the cast members left the show at the end of the season.
-According to IMDb, future cast member Jan Hooks, SCTV cast member Andrea Martin, and actress Kathy Najimy auditioned for a spot in the season as Duke's replacement, but all three lost to Stephenson.
-Hooks then auditioned the following season (only to lose to Joan Cusack) and later joined the show in season 12 when Lorne Michaels was forced to revamp his show after NBC threatened to cancel it.

 In the middle of the season, Harry Shearer left the show due to "creative differences".
 Shearer told the AP, "I was creative, and they were different."
 Despite his departure, his image is still shown in the opening credits (spray-painting an elevated train as it goes down the track).

+The remaining cast members left the show at the end of the season.
+Ebersol had been wanting to completely revamp the show to include mostly prerecorded segments.
+Short, Guest, and Hall ultimately grew tired of the show's demanding production schedule and showed little interest in returning for another season, leaving Crystal the only "A-cast" member available for season 11.
+Like Lorne Michaels at the end of season 5, Ebersol considered taking the show off the air for several months to re-cast.
+Another idea was to institute a permanent rotation of hosts (Billy Crystal, David Letterman and Joe Piscopo) for "a hip The Ed Sullivan Show".
+NBC decided to continue production only if they could get Michaels to produce again.
+Ebersol, along with his writing staff and most of the cast, left the show after this season.
+Those who wished to stay, such as Crystal and Kroeger, were not rehired for the following season.